Hayden Taylor

 Composer

 Hayden Taylor is an emerging composer based in Melbourne.
-Having nearly completed a Bachelor of Music Composition, Hayden is concurrently undertaking a Diploma of Pure Mathematics at the University of Melbourne.
-He studied composition with Elliott Gyger, Stuart Greenbaum, Melody Eötvös, Christine McCombe, and Calvin Bowman.
+He is about to undertake Honours in Music Composition, having completed a Bachelor of Music Composition and a Diploma of Pure Mathematics at the University of Melbourne.
+Hayden studied composition with Elliott Gyger, Stuart Greenbaum, Melody Eötvös, Christine McCombe, and Calvin Bowman.

-In 2024 Hayden completed a composer residency at the Percy Grainger Museum (supported by IgniteLAB) delivering a 22-minute chamber group soundscape currently playing in the museum.
-His works have been performed by the Melbourne Conservatorium Saxophone Ensemble (two pieces), MYRIAD (Melbourne Conservatorium Percussion Ensemble), Queensland Youth Orchestra, Melbourne Youth Orchestra and the Grainger Wind Symphony – the last fulfilling his desire to work with community ensembles.
+Hayden’s works have been performed across Australia and internationally in Finland, Russia, and China.
+In 2024, he completed a composer residency at the Percy Grainger Museum (supported by IgniteLAB) including delivering a 22-minute chamber group soundscape currently playing in the museum.
+Hayden has had performances with the Melbourne Conservatorium Saxophone Ensemble (two pieces), MYRIAD (Melbourne Conservatorium Percussion Ensemble), Queensland Youth Orchestra, Melbourne Youth Orchestra, and the Grainger Wind Symphony (a community ensemble which Hayden enjoys collaborating with).

 Hayden is a member of the Melbourne Composers League and has had a performance with them.
 His music has also been played on 3MBS and he has appeared on ‘The Talent’.

 Hayden explores how his interests in advanced mathematics, spirituality, and history can be applied to music, and enjoys dreaming, thinking, and theorising about the relationships between these fields.
-He seeks to create new and unique soundscapes that reflect personal emotions, working with players to create rewarding concert experiences for performer and listener alike.
+He enjoys working closely with musicians to create pieces for specific performances as demonstrated in a slew of commissions by performers.

-A keen cellist, Hayden studies cello with Richard Narroway.
-He has performed his own music as a soloist (including his cello sonata) and loves playing in chamber and orchestral settings.
+A keen cellist, Hayden studies cello with Richard Narroway and has performed contemporary solo cello music (including his own), as well as in chamber and orchestral settings.
 He particularly enjoys historically informed performance and has performed continuo at the Melbourne Conservatorium showcase concert representing the Early Music Faculty.